Excite - Inform - Engage - Challenge - Inspire

 Through engaging lessons, activities and projects, we aim to inspire our pupils to want to learn more, challenging themselves, setting goals and aiming high; being considerate, thoughtful, independent, resilient and believing that anything is possible.
 The future is theirs to be grasped with both hands so every experience and opportunity we can give them now will help shape the people they become.

 It is our aim that this vision is 'lived' in the way we develop and teach the curriculum and in the way our pupils experience it.

 We do everything we can to make our curriculum inclusive, reflecting the richness and diversity of our local and wider community, enjoyable, accessible and relevant to all pupils.
 We are passionate about raising standards for every pupil and nurturing a love of learning so whether a pupil has special educational needs and/or disabilities, are learning English as an additional language or are working below or above age related expectations, we are always there to support and challenge them in whatever way we can.

 Through teaching our broad and balanced, topic-based curriculum, using engaging resources and teaching styles which are adapted to meet the needs of each cohort of children as well as individual pupils, we promote creativity and curiosity and prepare our pupils for the next stage in their learning journey.

-In 2020, we decided to completely revamp our successful topic-based curriculum with new and exciting themes and set out a whole key stage, two year rolling programme so that all of the children in years 1 and 2 were learning through the same termly topic.
+In 2020, we decided to completely revamp our topic-based curriculum with new and exciting themes and set out a whole key stage, two year rolling programme so that all of the children in years 1 and 2 were learning through the same termly topic.
 This new and fresh approach is exciting and engaging, with pupils eager to share their learning with each other across the two year groups.
-The National Curriculum learning objectives are carefully linked with each topic and as the medium term planning is currently a 'work in progress' over this academic year and next, the plans for each topic will be added below at the end of every term.
+The National Curriculum learning objectives are carefully linked with each topic and as Rolling Year 2 termly planning is currently a 'work in progress', the plans for each topic will be added below at the end of every term.

 Our Curriculum Foundations